MAIN BATTLES DURING THE CUBAN INVOLVMENT IN ANGOLA

-With this failure, and without the support of the United States, the South African regime had to grant everything during the peace agreements.
-They retreated from Angola and also from Namibia, and the end of their help to the terrorist counter-revolutionaries of the UNITA.
+With this failure, and without the support of the United States, the South African regime had to grant everything.
+Their retreat from Angola and also from Namibia, and the end of their help to the terrorist counter-revolutionaries of the UNITA.

 Their defeat was accompanied by rallies of ANC and other groups, as the South African Communist Party.
 Coloured and white people together to defeat the Racist regime.

-A cruel regime, obviously very linked with the racist Israel, that murdered thousands of people during the years of power.
+A cruel regime, very linked with Israel, that murdered thousands of people during the years of power.

 At Cuito 900 Africans were killed, among Angolans, Namibian and South African freedom fighters, and the Cubans lost 39 men.
-There was the material losses of 6 tanks and 4 MiG.
+There was the material lost of 6 tanks and 4 MiG.

-Probably also some half-buried tanks manned by the Angolans and used as artillery were destroyed, but surely not 24 as the South African claim, that was probably a biggest number then the real total number of tanks used during the battle.
+Probably also some half-buried tanks manned by the Angolans and used as artillery were destroyed, but surely not 24 as the South African claim, that was probably a biggest number then the real total number.

 The UNITA losses were terrible.
-More than 6000 bandits were killed during the crazy human wave assaults, filling the entire battlefield with their bodies.
+More then 6000 bandits were killed during the crazy human wave assaults.
 The SA racists used them as cannon fodder, without mercy and without caring of their allied.

 At first the South Africans admitted only 31 dead, together 3000 admitted UNITA losses, and interesting to know it was the biggest number of admitted casualties during a battle.

-But then they increased the count, adding other 12 soldiers of the SWATF, South Africans soldiers of the Colonialist Occupation force in Namibia, reaching so the number of 43 killed.
+But then they increased the count, adding other 12 soldiers of the SWATF, South African of the Occupation force in Namibia, reaching so the number of 43 killed.

 A recent South African Government research, searched and counted all the families that had sons in the army, and never saw again their boys.
 Disappeared, missed..

-Victim of their own regime, that hidden the truth at people.
+Victim of their own regime, that covered the truth at people.

 According to this research 715 South African were killed or disappeared around Cuito during the period of the battle.

-About the material losses the enemy admitted 3 tanks, the ones captured during the last attack, and 11 armored vehicles, as lost.
+About the material losses the enemy admitted 3 tanks, the ones captured during the last attack, and 11 armoured vehicles as lost.

 That count don’t considered the hit, damaged or destroyed vehicles that the South African army succeeded to tow away from the front line.

-Their losses were of 24 tanks and 21 armored vehicles, including the admitted ones.
+Their losses were of 24 tanks and 21 armoured vehicles, including the admitted ones.

-They lost 7 aircrafts plus 7 other little Recce drones without pilots, usually shot down by the Cuban-Angolans air defense.
+They lost 7 aircrafts plus 7 other little Recce drones without pilots.

-Also the artillery suffered great losses, some of it during the retreat were hit by the MiG-23 raids, other was abandoned on the battle field.
+Also the artillery suffered great losses, some of them during the retreat were hit by the MiG-23 raids, other were abandoned on the battle field.
 Overall they lost 24 G-5 guns and 6 G-6 guns.